BITSS/WorldBankFeb2017/2-GitDemo.md

 2. Click on a change in the History section, and click on Revert.

+3. Click on the settings gear and click Undo latest commit.

 1. Undo a commit with Revert. *Does it work if you try to revert a commit that adds a file?*